jerryting/base-nio/README.md

 * get all source codes, and then use MAVEN build a jar package ,import this jar package to your project.
 * directly use we provided the lastest release jar.

-##Application Scenario
+##Application Scenarios

 * high performance TCP server based on byte protocol.
 * One flexible TCP client that can connect to a tcp server , and transfer byte data.
 * A UDP client that send a bound byte message .
-* UDP server listen udp port ,receive byte message. and others, it can be used to a UDP broadcast.
+* UDP server listen udp port ,receive byte message. and others, it can be used to be an UDP broadcast.

-##Example
+##Examples
-*the following codes is a TCP server usage , please look up other usages in domo sample。*
+*the following codes is a TCP server usage , please look up other usages in domo samples。*

 	package test;
 	import java.net.InetSocketAddress;